vim-advent-calendar/ideas/markzen-mappings.md

     nmap <Return> :nohls<Return><Return>

-It calls the `nohls` Ex command on the command line, runs it, and then finally sends a `<Return>` to go to the next line.
+It calls the `nohls` Ex command on the command-line, runs it, and then finally sends a `<Return>` to go to the next line.
 You execute this nmap command, hit `<Return>`, and...
 Vim seems to hang (hit `<C-c>` to interrupt).
 What gives?